melosomelo/algorithms/sorting/README.md

 Much like selection sort, insertion sort divides the array into two parts, one sorted and one unsorted.
-The main difference is that insertion sort does not seek to put each element immediately into its final position, as does selection sort, which translates into not needing to scan the whole array.
+The main difference is that insertion sort does not seek to put each element immediately into its final position, which translates into not needing to scan the whole array.

 Given an array `[a1, a2, ..., b1, b2]`, with the `a`'s being the sorted part of
-the array, we will choose an element from the `b`'s and **insert** it into the `a` part, in the position that makes the `a` part remain sorted.
+the array, we will choose an element from the `b`'s and **insert** it into the `a` part, in the first position that makes the `a` part remain sorted.
 We repeat this for each element of `b`.

 So, if we had an array such as `[3,1,2]`, we can say that the `a` part is `[3]` and `b` is `[1,2]`.
 Correctly inserting `1` into the `a` part, we get `[1,3]`